Team Policies, Guidelines & Expectations

 PARENT EXPECTATIONS

-Parents play pivotal roles during the journey of any child participating in YBOA and Travel Club basketball.
+Parents play pivotal roles during the journey of any child participating in athletics.
 We always expect our parents to set fitting examples for their children.
 Support is strongly encouraged.
 Positive words and affirmations, along with constructive critiques, are a great combination for success at home.

 Parents should refrain from criticizing other parents, coaches, and players.
 Do not undermine your child’s coach in the car ride home, or at the dinner table.
 Subtle, passive aggressive comments on coaches’ inabilities or lack thereof and playing time will not comfort your child.
 Instead, it enables them to have a bad attitude and make excuses.
 As a substitute, please teach your child what they can do in the future to get a different outcome.
 Use basketball as a vehicle to teach life lessons they will need as they continue to grow.